-The Kaltura Player is the front-end interface used to view captured videos and/or presentations from Kaltura Capture Applications.
 The Kaltura Player may provide you with multiple interactive viewing options, such as Picture-in-Picture, Side-by-Side, and other displays depending on how the video was recorded.
-The following screen displays the viewing options available in the Kaltura Player.
+The following video is an example of the viewing options available within the Kaltura Player.

 The following lists the Kaltura Player’s interactive viewing options:

 Picture in Picture – Enables you to view the captured content, the presentation and the video, in a single player

 Side by Side – Enables you to view the content in two equal parts of the screen, where the presentation and video are displayed side by side